-The following precautions should be taken while handling H:
+The following precautions should be taken while handling 14C:

-• Designate area for handling H (and RAM) and clearly label all containers and equipment.
+• Designate area for handling 14C (and RAM) and clearly label all containers and equipment.
 Equipment used with RAM used in this procedure:

 - o Pipettes

 - o Aspirator

 - o Centrifuge/microcentrifuge

+- o Vortex

 - o Incubator

 - o Freezer

-- Scintillation Counter
+- o Scintillation Counter

-- o Plate reader

 - Use filtering pipette tips to prevent contamination of pipette.

 - Line all RAM countertops with absorbent sheets.

 - Pulse centrifuge the tubes to contain the liquid mix at the bottom of the tube.

-- Survey all areas and equipment where RAM is used with a swipe test before and after the procedure.
+• Survey all areas and equipment where RAM is used with a swipe test before and after the procedure.

-- Minimize exposure by keeping a hot hand (holding tubes with radioactive material) and cold hand (pipetting, etc.) as much as possible.
+• Minimize exposure by keeping a hot hand (holding tubes with radioactive material) and cold hand (pipetting, etc.) as much as possible.

-- Comply with all biosafety rules and regulations on the proper handling of cell cultures/microorganisms.
+Comply with all biosafety rules and regulations on the proper handling of cell cultures/microorganisms.
 Research may require certification as an upper level biosafety lab.

-Consult the MSDS for PBS and follow the proper handling and procedure in case of an accident.
+Consult the MSDS for PBS and follow the proper handling and procedure in case of an accident3.
+Consult the MSDS for chloroform and follow the proper handling and procedure in case of an accident4.